Alalalalaki/jpstat/README.md

 jpstat.options["estat.api_key"] = "MY_API_KEY"
 ```

-You can also set the language from Japanese (default: J) to English
+You can also set the language from Japanese (default, "J") to English

 ```python
 jpstat.options["estat.lang"] = "E"